-Any leniency applicant must cooperate until the end of the investigation of ComCo; in the case of a hybrid procedure, the applicant must cooperate until the end of the contentious procedure.
+Any leniency applicant has to cooperate until the end of the investigation of ComCo, in case of a hybrid procedure, until the end of the contentious procedure.

-Arguably, the requirement of continuous cooperation also applies after the end of the investigation, i.e. in the case of an appeal.
+Arguably, the requirement of continuous cooperation also applies after the end of the investigation, i.e. in case of an appeal.